 - When inhaled, particles can cause coughing, nosebleeds, and other respiratory ailments.

 - If a person must disturb fiberglass installed in the attic, they should wear gloves, long-sleeved shirts, pants, and goggles.

-- Fiberglass in the attic still allows for airflow, which is a major source of high energy bills and uncomfortable homes.
+- Fiberglass in the attic still allows for airflow, a significant source of high energy bills and uncomfortable homes.

 - Small particles that come into contact with skin can lodge in pores, causing itchiness, rashes, and irritation.

 Spray foam insulation is an air barrier material that creates a seal against air movement.
-Open cell spray foam insulation can expand up to 100 times its original size to fill every nook and cranny in the cavity.
+Open cell spray foam insulation can expand up to 100 times its original size to fill every nook and cranny in the cavity where it is applied.

 - Environmentally safe.

 - Class one fire rated for the attic and other open cavities in the home.

 - It doesn’t retain water, meaning it doesn’t promote mold and mildew growth if the roof leaks into the attic.